iay/md-query/README.md

 GitHub pull requests are fine as well but are probably a bit of overkill here.

 Please don't use the GitHub issue tracking system for substantive discussion;
 that should always be done on the mailing list.
+The issue tracker is used only to organize the outstanding substantive issues and to process minor editorial changes.

 ## Background